yallport/sdc-EOgmaNeo/README.md

 ## EOgmaNeo Self-Driving Car ##

-The program runs on the Pi, and all learning is done on the Pi's CPU.
+The program runs on the Pi, and performs all the online machine learning on the Pi's CPU.
 With the OgmaNeo library, there is no pre-training and no offloading to a more powerful machine.
-As you are driving, the network learns to predict the next command.
+The network learns to predict the next command as you drive it.
+The car takes video from the camera and the steering angles as input, and uses a predictive hierarchy to predict the next desired steering angle.
+This greatly lowers the computational cost, as well as saves the time and work necessary for collecting data for other kinds of neural networks.